tekoivisto/nanopillar-ML/README.md

 - molecular_dynamics: MD simulation codes for generating the dataset

-The dataset related code (nanopillars, stress-strain curves, CNN weights, and Grad-CAM fields):
+The dataset related to the code (nanopillars, stress-strain curves, CNN weights, and Grad-CAM fields): [text](https://doi.org/10.5281/zenodo.13825253)